A joint publication by the CIPD and Acas aiming to help employers, trade unions and employees decide when and whether

-Mediation is an additional tool to deal with disagreements between individuals in the workplace.
+Mediation is a tool to resolve workplace conflict or disputes.
 It’s often described as a form of alternative or informal dispute resolution as it’s less formal than grievance and discipline procedures and employment tribunals.
 It nonetheless follows a structured approach.

 Mediation seeks to provide a speedy solution to individual workplace conflict, and can be used at any stage of a disagreement or dispute.
 The process is flexible and voluntary, and any agreement is morally rather than legally binding.
 It also seeks to provide fuller solutions that address underlying causes and are more genuinely win-win than adversarial approaches.
-The process aims to provide a safe, , confidential space for those involved (the ‘parties’) to find solutions that are acceptable to each side.
+The process aims to provide a safe, confidential space for those involved (the ‘parties’) to find solutions that are acceptable to each side.
 Specifically, mediation provides the potential to: